Da Boot Sports!

 By: Terrill J. Weil

-The Lady Tigers stayed in control of the contest, going on a 13-3 run over the first four minutes of the final period to lead, 67-42.
+The Lady Tigers remained in attack mode, going on a 17-5 run over the first four minutes of the fourth period.
+With six minutes left in the contest, LSU held a 98-29 advantage.

 *John 14:6 - "I am the way and the truth and the life.
 No one comes to the Father except through me."
 (Accept Jesus as your Lord and Savior)